OzzyGoylusun/Data-Driven-Product-Management-for-Global-Workout/README.md

 ### Data Sources

-There were four fundamental datasets leveraged for this analysis as follows:
+There were four fundamental datasets leveraged for this analysis:

 - workout.csv
 - three_keywords.csv